China–France relations: Cold War relations

 After the Chinese Civil War (1927–1950) and the establishment of the new communist-led People's Republic of China (PRC) on 1 October 1949, the French Fourth Republic government did not recognize the PRC.
 Instead, France maintained relations with the Republic of China on Taiwan.
+During the Korean War, the French Battalion under the United Nations Command fought the PRC's People's Volunteer Army in multiple battles.

-However, by 1964 France and the PRC had re-established ambassadorial level diplomatic relations.
+By 1964, France and the PRC had re-established ambassadorial-level diplomatic relations.
 This was precipitated by Charles de Gaulle's official recognition of the PRC.
-Before the Chinese Civil War, Deng Xiaoping had completed his studies in Paris prior to ascending to power in China.
+De Gaulle's view was that maintaining diplomatic contact with the PRC could be a moderating influence.

 Post-Cold War

 This state of relations would not last, however.
 During the 1990s, France and the PRC repeatedly clashed as a result of the PRC's One China Policy.
 France sold weapons to Taiwan, angering the Beijing government.
 This resulted in the temporary closure of the French Consulate-General in Guangzhou.
 France eventually agreed to prohibit local companies from selling arms to Taiwan, and diplomatic relations resumed in 1994.
 Since then, the two countries have exchanged a number of state visits.
-Today, Sino-French relations are primarily economic.
 Bilateral trade reached new high levels in 2000.
 Cultural ties between the two countries are less well represented, though France is making an effort to improve this disparity.
 France has expanded its research facilities dealing with Chinese history, culture, and current affairs.
 Organizations associated with the International Liaison Department of the Chinese Communist Party maintain links with French parliamentarians.
+The PRC operates over 70 talent recruitment "work stations" in France for technology transfer purposes.